 Now I want to focus your attention on why do we work with the free cash flows for determining the value of a firm and not with the profits the company is making when trying to determine its value.

 Cash flow creates a great deal of confusion to many especially those who are new to the subject of corporate finance.
-People tend to think that profit is the key for measuring value creation in a company or a project, not least because such concept is widely known.
+People tend to think that profit is the key to measuring value creation in a company or a project, not least because such concept is widely known.
 On the other hand, while many have heard of the proverb “cash is king”, few can explain its significance.

 The importance of cash flow, or more precisely, cash, is that it is countable.
 In a single year, how much cash you have left after everything is paid for and collected is how much money you have made.
 You know exactly how much money you have earned (or lost).
-In contrast, profit, put it simply, is the difference between revenues and costs.
+In contrast, profit put it simply, is the difference between revenues and costs.
 This means that unpaid bills (accounts payable) and uncollected amount (accounts receivable) are not taken into consideration.
-Also profit tends to leave a bit of room for creative accounting or manipulation.
+Also, profit tends to leave a bit of room for creative accounting or manipulation.

 Free Cash Flow (FCF) refers to the money that is leftover after all the bills to suppliers have been paid, all the outstanding amount of money that buyers owed us have been collected and all the money needed for investments have been paid for.
-What is left must therefore be distributable among all the investors, whether they are shareholders or debt holders.
+What is left must, therefore, be distributable among all the investors, whether they are shareholders or debt holders.
 In a nutshell, the remaining portion must be the value that a project or company has created!
 Therefore, the “free” in FCF refers to the fact that the cash flow is free from any obligations.

 FCF is made up of three components.